codiga/doc.codiga.io/docs/integration-bitbucket.md

 **Note**: if the project belongs to a group or team in Bitbucket, Codiga will automatically create a group on Codiga.
-Each Bitbucket user will have access to the project on Codiga once logged with their Bitbucket account.
+Each Bitbucket user will have access to the project on Codiga once logged in with their Bitbucket account.

 ## Limits

-The same limits apply for Bitbucket accounts as for regular accounts.
+The same limits apply to Bitbucket accounts as to regular accounts.
-See our [pricing page](https://codiga.io/pricing/) for limits on each account type.
+See our [pricing page](https://www.codiga.io/pricing/) for limits on each account type.

 ## Features